The Difference Between A Brochure Website & A Lead Generation Website

 Powerful marketing websites that support your business goals are built around the customer.
 They’re packed with value and optimized for lead generation.

 In this post, I’m going to outline the differences between brochure websites and lead generation websites.
-I challenge you to examine your own site to determine which category it falls into.

-What is a Brochure Website?
+What Is a Brochure Website?

-Essentially, brochure websites are like expanded business cards.
-They were popular in the early 2000s when just having a five page, business-focused site.
-The Internet was young, so we were still building websites like phonebook entries.
+They were popular in the early 2000s when it was a big deal to have a five-page, business-focused site.
+The internet was young and we all built websites like glorified phonebook entries.

 A brochure website’s only purpose is to provide legitimacy and basic information about a business.
 It doesn’t serve any goals because it doesn’t play a role in the marketing strategy.

 A brochure site typically has a handful of pages, all of which can be accessed through the top menu or footer.
-The only information found on the site focuses entirely on the business (not the customers), and is typically limited to these pages.
+The only information found on the site focuses entirely on the business (not the customers), and is typically limited to these pages:

-• About Us (company history, values, mission, team etc.)
+• About Us (company history, values, mission, team, etc.)

 • Contact Us (phone number, email address, and contact form)